Umekita Park (tentative name)

 Large-Canopy Event Space

-A covered event space connecting directly with the new station.
+A covered event space connected directly to the station.
 Capable of holding a diverse range of events.

 Information Center